ClonyPDF home

 In-Person Submission via Tasheer or Embassy

-Business, Work, Family, and many Umrah/Hajj applicants submit through a Tasheer center or directly at a Saudi embassy/consulate.
+Business, Work, Family, and Hajj applicants submit through a Tasheer center or directly at a Saudi embassy/consulate.
 These routes typically ask for two printed photos with a white background, attached to your application — not glued, and not stapled across the face.
 You'll also have biometric data (fingerprints and a digital photo) collected on-site, which is separate from the printed photo you bring.
 For Work visa holders specifically, a second biometric capture happens after arrival in Saudi Arabia at a Ministry of Interior registration center, and that image gets linked to your Iqama — so keep your appearance (facial hair, hair length) reasonably consistent with your submitted photo in the meantime.

-Child Visa Photo Requirements
+Child and Infant Visa Photo Requirements

 Can I Take My Saudi Arabia Visa Photo at Home?